Breadcrumb

 Year in review: Pacific's defining moments in 2025

-From major sports expansions and groundbreaking pharmaceutical research to a new partnership with the San Francisco 49ers, explore the most popular stories that defined University of the Pacific in 2025.
+From major sports expansions and groundbreaking pharmaceutical research to a new partnership with the San Francisco 49ers, explore the biggest moments that defined University of the Pacific in 2025.

 Pacific navigating unprecedented NCAA changes through growth